SIDE EFFECTS: Swelling, and some bruising or pain

 Breast Augmentation Techniques

 There are several different methods that can be used to augment your breasts.
 Incisions can be hidden below the crease of the breast, around the nipple, or if you wish to have no scars on the breast, in the underarm area or belly button.
 A saline or silicone gel implant is then placed in a pocket behind the breast tissue or chest muscle.
-Newer lipo-augmentation techniques using your own fat instead of implants are also now possible.
+Newer lipo-augmentation techniques using your own fat instead of implants, called natural breast enlargement, are also now possible.
 Dr. Tran will assist you in the decision making process and help you choose the procedure that is right for you.

 ELEMENTS OF A BREAST AUGMENTATION

 Implants: The implants are quite literally the largest part of any successful breast augmentation.
-Whereas the surgery and recovery periods are temporary, your implants are going to be with you forever, so you don’t want to jump straight for the largest ones available.
+Whereas the surgery and recovery periods are temporary, your implants are going to be with you forever, so you don’t want to jump straight for the largest DD breast implants available.
+More advanced implant types are also now available including textured implants such as Allergan Natrelle implants, sometimes called gummy bear implants.
 When deciding on the best implant for you, your board-certified plastic surgeon will take these three major things into consideration:

-- Filling: Saline or a variation of silicone
+- Filling: Saline breast implants or a variation of silicone breast implants

 - Profile: Low, Moderate or High profile breast implants